wdxxs2z/script/README.md

 This is a auto deployment script to install cloudfoundry v2.0

-The cf-release version is register into the etcdstore, now can update or checkout any version cf-release.
+The cf-release version is register into the etcdstore, now v176.